French Nouns

 French Conversations

 Read and listen to the following conversation between Charles, Léo, and Sylvie.
-Note that Léo and Sylvie use the polite version of you, since they have just met.
-Some people will use the informal version of you even if they have just met.
-To be safe you should use the polite version of you when talking to people you have just met.
+Note that Gabriel and Sylvie use 'vous', the polite version of you, since they have just met.
+Some people will use the informal version, 'tu', when talking to a single person, even if they don't know that person.
+To be safe you should use 'vous' when talking to people you have just met.

 France street